Vxtzq/qwen-scrape/README.md

-# ⚠️⚠️ DISCLAIMER - might be against Qwen's ToS, Use at your own risk ⚠️⚠️
+## ⚠️⚠️ DISCLAIMER - might be against Qwen Studio ToS, Use at your own risk ⚠️⚠️

 # Qwen Studio OpenAI API Bridge